Raed108/Multimodal-AI-Assistant-Project/README.md

 ## 📬 Questions?

 Feel free to open an issue or reach out if you encounter any problems.
 Enjoy building with AI! 🤖✨

+---

+## 📄 License

+This project is dual-licensed under the terms of the MIT License and the Apache License 2.0.
+You may choose either license to govern your use of this software.

+See the [LICENSE](./LICENSE) file for details.